-I haven’t seen the issue on my machine, at least, not in the last couple of years.
+I didn’t see the issue on my machine, at least, not in the last couple of years.
 Maybe, it might have gone unnoticed.
 But many people say their disk usage always touches 100%, and their machine slows down.

-Anyways, I landed on this problem recently and thought I should dig more into it.
-After browsing through various forums and threads, I realized there is no particular cause to 100% disk usage problem in Windows.
+Anyway, I landed on this problem recently and thought I should dig more into it.
+After browsing through various forums and threads, I realized there is no particular cause to 100% disk usage problem in Windows, there are many.
+So, let’s tell you the reasons behind disk always touching the sky!

 Disabling these services can help, but it may have consequences.
 For instance, if you cut off the Spooler, your printer won’t work until you re-enable it.
 And it doesn’t even guarantee that the problem would get resolved, but you have to take the shot.